gcanti/fp-ts/docs/modules/Either.ts.md

 ## sequenceArray

-convert an array of either to an either of array this function have the same behavior of `A.sequence(E.either)` but it's optimized and perform better
+convert an array of either to an either of array this function has the same behavior of `A.sequence(E.either)` but it's optimized and performs better

 **Signature**